0007ufo/gitReposity/readme.txt

 git is a good thing
-you know i like it
+you know i not like it